gratefulzadik/forgivenessnews/_posts/2018-11-24-the-7-habits-of-highly-unforgiving-people-and-what-to-try-instead.md

   </ul>

 <h4><strong>We take responsibility for our own experience.</strong></h4>
 <p>We alone control how we respond to transgressions.
-We exercise what Viktor Frankl calls <em>“the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.”</em> We acknowledge that we have sensitivities and triggers like everyone else, so we determine whether our feelings really fit this situation and whether we have any accountability for how things happened.
+We exercise what Viktor Frankl calls <em>“the last of the human freedoms—to choose one’s attitude in any given set of circumstances, to choose one’s own way.”</em> We acknowledge that we have sensitivities and triggers like everyone else, so we determine whether our feelings really fit this situation.
+The transgressor is responsible for their actions, and we are responsible for managing our thoughts, feelings, and attitudes about it.
 </p>

 <h4><strong>We soothe ourselves by stepping back to take care of our wounds.</strong></h4>
 <p>We know we may not make the best decisions when we’re still angry and in pain.
-We move, breathe, create, connect to friends or family, hibernate, or whatever works for us to calm down. </p>
+We move, breathe, create, connect to friends and family, hibernate, or whatever works to calm ourselves. </p>
   <ul>
     <li>We’re more accepting of our vulnerability, knowing we share it with every other human. </li>
     <li>We find help when it gets too much. </li>